 There are also 100 electrically powered buses driving at and around Schiphol, since the end of March 2018.

 Electric transport between aircraft and gate

 We take our objective seriously not only in the all-access parts of the airport, but also in the areas off-limits to the general public.
-Currently, we now have 35 electric buses to transport passengers between their aircraft and their gate.
+Currently, we have 37 electric platform buses to transport passengers between their aircraft and their gate.
 These buses were specially designed for and in cooperation with the airport.